 2.5.
-Notes to the Balance sheet as at 31 December 2023
+Notes to the Balance sheet as at 31 December 2024

 OTHER RECEIVABLES [1]

+31 December 31 December

-(Amounts are in EUR) 31 December 2023
+(Amounts are in EUR) 2024 2023

-Current account with Achmea Bank 290
+Current account with Achmea 290

 The other receivables consist of the net position of income and costs reimbursed to Achmea Bank by the Company, but still need to be received by the Company.
-All other receivables are current.
+All the other receivables are current.
+At December 2024 the current accounting with Achmea is reported as part of the other liabilities.